lazanasAle/Operating_Systems/README.md

   2) Folder shell_memoryMan_threading:
      This was the easy project of the couse we just have 3 folders exrsX for each exercise of the project.
 In the first folder (exrs1) there is a basic shell-script that achieves some file configuration using awk.
-In the second we have the implementation of the solution of a boat rescuing concurrency problem. in the third we have the implementation of the first-fit algorithm in a system.
+In the second we have the implementation of the solution of a boat rescuing concurrency problem.
+In the third we have the implementation of the first-fit algorithm in a system.